-Credit risk management process at MMBL:
+Credit risk management process at MMBPLC:

 Bank's credit policy has been prepared in line with Bangladesh Bank guidelines illustrating the approval process and delegation of authority which require to be approved by the Board.
 The approval process segregates relationship management/marketing from the approval authority.
 The approval authorities are delegated to different levels of management and Board committees.
-Board of Directors of the bank has the highest level of authority to approve any credit proposal and sub delegate such authority to the management and Executive Committee.
-The business proposals are initiated from the Branches which have been processed by the Business Development & Marketing Division (BDMD) at Head Office level and finally BDMD under Corporate & Investment Banking Division placed the note to the Credit Risk Management Division (CRMD).
+Board of Directors of the Bank has the highest level of authority to approve any credit proposal and sub delegate such authority to the management and Executive Committee.
+The business proposals are initiated from the Branches, Corporate & Investment Banking Division, SME Division, and Retail Division placed the note to the Credit Risk Management Division (CRMD).
 Then placed the proposal in the meeting of Credit Evaluation Committee (CEC) of the Bank after performing due diligence issues as per Credit Policy of the Bank and other policies/guidance of Bangladesh Bank.
 Upon final nod from the CEC, the proposals are placed in the meeting of the EC/Board by CRMD and Managing Director & CEO for final approval.
 CRM sends sanction letter addressing the Branch and Cc to CAD upon receiving the final approval from the competent authority.